Thallium(I) oxide

 Thallium(I) oxide is the inorganic compound of thallium and oxygen with the formula Tl_{2}O in which thallium is in its +1 oxidation state.
-It is black and produces a basic yellow solution of thallium(I) hydroxide (TlOH) when dissolved in water.
+It is black, hygroscopic, and produces a basic yellow solution of thallium(I) hydroxide (TlOH) when dissolved in water.
 It is formed by heating solid TlOH or Tl_{2}CO_{3} in the absence of air.
 Thallium oxide is used to make special high refractive index glass.
 Thallium oxide is a component of several high temperature superconductors.
 Thallium(I) oxide reacts with acids to make thallium(I) salts.

 Tl_{2}O adopts the anti-cadmium iodide structure in the solid state.
 In this way, the Tl(I) centers are pyramidal and the oxide centers are octahedral.

 Thallium(I) oxide, like all thallium compounds, is highly toxic.

 Preparation

 Thallium(I) oxide can be produced by decomposition of thallium(I) hydroxide at 100 °C or by heating thallium(III) oxide in the absence of air to 700 °C.